 Once Lonnie reached Denmark, "we immediately called back home to get a draw on our funds, and after more drama and delay, we did receive around three thousand dollars."
 Even at this point, Costa Mesa was continuing to drag its feet on this issue.
 And I would advise the reader to see the rest of Lonnie's own words on page 97, because we can still hear the exasperation in his voice.
 It's the only time in the book that Lonnie ever uses the word "rebuke":

 …I was still getting invited to minister and share in churches here at home, including many Calvary Chapels.
 I knew there were hard feelings now between Vineyard and Calvary, which was really sad, and I wasn't trying to make it worse.
 I loved and still love them both!
 How could I not love them if I wanted to say tune with the Holy Spirit?
 I have been hurt by the Church and leaders really bad many times — but I try with all my heart to lay those things at the foot of the cross and move forward.
 That process can definitely be a "trial of faith" and very hard sometimes.
 Nevertheless, Jesus always rescues me and heals me…eventually.
 So at the time, if I happened to be invited anywhere, I simply prayed about it, and if I got a green light from the Lord, I would go wherever He led.
 Believe me, I was not trying to get even for any mistreatment that I might have felt.
 Besides, John Wimber called Chuck Smith and demanded that they return the mission funds to me that I had raised for our Africa mission in 1978, which they finally did.
 Praise God!The missionary funds were eventually relinquished and returned to Lonnie.
-But the question I have to ask is why did Lonnie have to go through this shabby treatment to begin with?
-We may never know the complete answer.
+But why was Lonnie subjected to this shabby treatment to begin with?
+We may never know the answer.
 It is one of those mysteries in Lonnie's autobiography.

 When he was invited by John to minister at CC Yorba Linda on that decisive Mother's Day evening, Lonnie's original plan was to be on his very best behavior.
 He very much wanted to be accepted there.
 This is how Lonnie describes his thoughts and his conversation with his friend John Ruttkay, as they were leaving after having had dinner at the Wimber's home (page 126):